naitik-patidar/GitHub-Profile-Visiual/README.md

 📫 Reach me at: **naitikpatidar090@gmail.com**

-> *"The people who are crazy enough to think they can change the world are the ones who do." — Steve Jobs*
+> “A year spent in artificial intelligence is enough to make one believe in God.”
+  ~ Alan Perlis

 ---